 Miss Cameron hails from Portland, Oregon where she was trained in the Royal Academy of Dance method under Marjorie Soriano while also training in tap and jazz techniques at June Taylor’s School of Dance.
 Cameron has had an impressive professional dance career spanning fourteen years.
 She was promoted to soloist with Houston Ballet, principal with Ballet Memphis and principal with Ballet Florida.
 During her career she danced a wide range of both contemporary and classical roles by some of the dance worlds most renowned choreographers.
 With a vast wealth of dance knowledge Cameron began teaching and choreographing in 2002.
 She first started working with Northwest Dance Theatre in 2007 and has served as an assistant artistic director and co-artistic director for the company.
 In 2008, she developed the Dance Educational Outreach Program for NWDT and has continued presenting it at the Tualatin Library.
 Along with her work for June Taylor’s School of Dance and NWDT, Cameron also teaches dance classes through Dance for Parkinson’s Oregon.

-Lisa Hedberg is honored to serve as President on the Northwest Dance Theatre Board of Directors.
-This is her 4th year serving on the Board of Directors and previously led the costume department.
+Donna Parry is honored to serve as President on the Northwest Dance Theatre Board of Directors.
+This is her first year serving on the Board.
+She previously led the props department and served many years on the costume team.
 Her love of dance began when she was just a little girl and she is enjoying her continued involvement in the dance community.
-Outside of Northwest Dance Theatre, she enjoys spending time with her husband, two sons, and daughter (who is currently in the Corps de Ballet).
+Outside of NWDT, she enjoys spending time with her husband and three daughters (one who is currently in the Corps de Ballet).